georgewalkley/georgewalkley.github.io/index.md

 #
 layout: home
 ---
 Welcome to my website.
 I am an independent strategy consultant based in Wiltshire, UK.
 After nearly twenty five years in the publishing industry, including senior executive roles in strategy, digital transformation and innovation, I now work on a freelance basis for a range of clients in the creative, media and publishing sectors.

 Recent projects include:
 * Developing a direct-to-consumer/ecommerce strategy for a publisher
-* Consulting on industry trends and developments for clients including a private equity firm, publishers and startups
+* Consulting on publishing industry trends and developments for clients including a private equity firm, publishers and startups

+To explore if I can help your organisation with its own challenges, <a href="https://calendly.com/outsidecontext">please don't hesitate to arrange a meeting through Calendly</a>.